William Banks (alderman)

-William Joseph Panebianco Banks (born July 28, 1949) was alderman of the 36th ward in Chicago from 1983 to 2009.
+William Joseph Panebianco Banks (born July 28, 1949) is an attorney and former alderman of the 36th ward in Chicago from 1983 to 2009.

 Early career

 Banks is Italian-American; to avoid anti-Italian bigotry, Banks' father, currency exchange owner Vincenzo Giuseppe Panebianco, anglicized his name to James Joseph and added "Banks" to their surname.
 All his sons continued to use "P" or "Panebianco" in front of "Banks."

-Banks earned a B.A. degree in 1971 and a law degree in 1975 from DePaul University.
+Banks earned a B.A. degree in 1971 and a Juris Doctor degree in 1975 from DePaul University.

 Before his election as alderman, Banks served as Chief Research Aide and Legal Counselor to Congressman Morgan F. Murphy.
 Later, Banks served as Assistant Corporation Counsel for the City of Chicago.

 Political career

 Banks is the Democratic committeeman for the 36th Ward, a party position within the Cook County Democratic Party.
 Banks took over as committeeman when long-time ward committeeman Louis Garippo died in 1981.

 Banks is chairman of two well-funded political action committees, the "Friends of William J P Banks" and the "Citizens to Elect Committeeman William J P Banks", and controls a third, the "36th Ward Regular Democratic Organization".